-Stress is a common and unavoidable part of life.
+Many people, whether they have MS or not, experience stress.
 You might experience stress when there is an imbalance between the demands made of you and your ability to meet those demands.
-This could mean deadlines at work, family difficulties, or having to adapt to new life circumstances.
+This could mean deadlines at work, family difficulties, or having to adapt to new life circumstances, such as your MS diagnosis.